nuclear-multimessenger-astronomy/nmma/doc/installation.md

 * $ conda install -c conda-forge p-tqdm

+> [!NOTE]
-NOTE: If everything has gone smoothly, all of these above mentioned "pip install something" commands will show that the requirements have already been satisfied.
+>  If everything has gone smoothly, all of these above mentioned "pip install something" commands will show that the requirements have already been satisfied.
 Otherwise, these will cover the dependencies if not covered by python setup.py install.
 Also, if running python setup.py install shows something on the lines of "cannot cythonize without cython", do:

 * $ conda install -c anaconda cython==0.29.24